Colima Mexico Travel Guide

 Corn tortillas are naturally gluten-free.
 Watch out for cross-contamination and hidden gluten in sauces.
 Clearly communicate allergies.

-Use translation apps.
+Use apps for translation.
 Carry an allergy card translated into Spanish.
 Larger restaurants may better accommodate requests.

 Casual, open-air, thatched-roof restaurants directly on the beach, serving fresh seafood in a relaxed atmosphere.